cloudflare/cloudflare-docs/content/email-security/_partials/_bcc-table-geographic-locations.md

   list: never
 ---

-Select from the following BCC addresses to keep email processing in the correct geographic location.
+Select from the following BCC addresses to process email in the correct geographic location.

 Host | Location | Note
 --- | --- | ---